0nyr/qt_autoconnect/README.md

 * [ ] Fix cron job installation by debian.
 Cron file in`/etc/cron.d` not properly removed.
 However it seems it shouldn't be removed by hand/script... ?
 * [ ] Adding colors to Python scripts outputs.
 * [ ] Add a flag -d to display user credentials.
+* [ ] Add a --credits command to display the credits.
 * [ ] Add a`man` page.